 The basis for our analysis is a typical setting in the retail industry.
-A retailer sells a perishable product at price $c_p$ to consumers and receives replenishments from a supplier.
+A retailer sells a perishable product at price $^{C{p}}$ to consumers and receives replenishments from a supplier.
 As Figure 2 illustrates, the supplier ships the goods to the retailer's local distribution center where they are transshipped and delivered to their final destination, the retail store.
-For each delivery step, we assume a positive lead time of $l_1$ and $l_2$ , respectively.
-The product of interest is a short life perishable commodity, which leaves the supplier with an initial quality of M days.
+For each delivery step, we assume a positive lead time of l_1 and l_2 , respectively.
+The product of interest is a short life perishable commodity, which leaves the supplier with an initial quality of l_1 days.
 A product is outdated once its keeping quality equals zero days.
 At the beginning of each simulated day, a routine check is performed at the retail store to remove outdated products and to adjust the inventory records accordingly.
-Consumer demand at the retail store is discrete and follows a Poisson distribution with rate of $\lambda$ per period.
+Consumer demand at the retail store is discrete and follows a Poisson distribution with mean l_1 .
 Demand is directly satisfied from the retailer's stock.
 Unmet demands are lost.
-The retailer's stock is replenished according to a continuous (s,S) replenishment policy.
-Each replenishment order incurs fixed costs $c{\kappa}$ and purchasing costs $c{w}$ per ordered item.
+The retailer's stock is replenished according to a continuous l_1 per per ordered item.

-Figure 2.
-Supply chain set-up
+Figure 2: Supply chain set-up

 Replenishments from the supplier to the retailer's local distribution center are exposed to fluctuating environmental parameters that affect the quality levels of the items in the consignment.
-To account for these characteristics, we assume that during each day of transport the quality level of each individual item is randomly dropped according to an exponential distribution with mean $\mu_q$ .
+To account for these characteristics, we assume that during each day of transport from supplier to distribution center the quality level of each individual item is randomly dropped according to an exponential distribution with mean $\mu{\mathfrak{q}}$.
 Table 1 summarizes all parameters and variables used in our simulation.